Car wading with shonDy

 As seen in the detailed picture below, the sample points are situated at the centerline at front of the car, recording the pressure over time.
 To enhance comparability, the diagrams do not display pressure over time but over the position of the car’s center of mass (in x-direction).
 For orientation, the outline of the channel is depicted along the x-axis.

-In general, it can be observed that the lowest point encounters the highest pressure, with the pressure decreasing for higher points.
-At higher velocities, the car experiences higher pressures.
-The pressure graph for the slower car shows that point 7 is not in contact with the water for most of the time after the car is fully in the waterway.
+In general, it can be observed that the lowest point on the car encounters the highest pressure, while the pressure decreases at higher points.
+Additionally, at higher velocities, the car experiences higher pressures overall.

 Close up of the sample points and positions of the points 1,4, and 7